 Where are you located?

-We are located at One Timber Way Suite 102 in Spanish Fort, Alabama just outside of Mobile on the eastern side of Mobile Bay.
+We are located at One Timber Way Suite 102 in Daphne, Alabama just outside of Mobile on the eastern side of Mobile Bay.

 Do you offer distance learning?

 IUD does offer a distance learning option for its One-Year Program.
 The distance learning option has all of the requirements as the local program with the additional requirement of having a pre-approved clinical site set up in your area.
 The distance program functions just like the local program.
 Students complete the didactic coursework through our online course management system and they receive their hands-on clinical training at the pre-approved clinical site.